btcpayserver/btcpayserver-doc/docs/FAQ/LightningNetwork.md

 ![Connecting Lightning to store](../img/FAQ/btcpaylightningfaq1.jpg)

 Want to learn more on how to set up your store with Lightning ?
-Follow along in this [Guide](../LightningNetwork.md), and you will get your store connected to Lightning Network!
+Follow along the [Lightning Network](../LightningNetwork.md) guide, and you will get your store connected to Lightning Network!

 ### Can I use a pruned node with LN in BTCPay?